christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

 - A thorough discussion of consistency models and replication protocols for an edge-cloud ready event store with the capability to ingest very high throughputs.
 A state-of-the-art replication protocol is then selected to handle this requirements in a future-proof way.

+- A systematic review of previous implementations of replication protocols, focusing on decisions related to consistency, dependability, levels of data replicated, and the replication protocols chosen.

 - An implementation of a replicated ChronicleDB event store based on Apache Ratis [@konrad2022chroniclecloud], to serve as a learning base for evaluating the consistency model and replication protocol that we found most useful.
 The code is available in open source in the public domain, at https://github.com/christian-konrad/raft-log-replication-demo.

 \todo{Update repo link(s)}